STATUS:

 Do not attempt to recover affected or endangered property, enter areas with unstable conditions, or self-remedy tree-related emergencies unless you have extensive training, a clear understanding of the risks, and the proper equipment to perform the work as safely as possible.
 Emergency tree hazard mitigation is best left to qualified professionals!

+Tap or click to open the rate sheet in a new window.
 Please inquire directly by calling us at 703-929-4166 for additional information on extended duration and disaster-recovery related deployment rates and services.

 Virginia law requires home service providers to allow a buyer a right to cancel certain in-person or urgent service agreements to combat non-critical high-pressure sales.
-In an emergency situation, clients are not afforded the luxury of waiting.
+In a genuine emergency situation, clients are not afforded the luxury of waiting.
 When a client requests emergency services without delay, the law allows that right to be waived but only if the request is made in writing.

 Links to both the Virginia Code and the waiver are below: